 Any, which is the default superclass for a class with no supertypes declared:

 Any has three methods:

 toString().
 Thus, these methods are defined for all Kotlin classes.

 By default, Kotlin classes are final – they can't be inherited.
 To make a class inheritable, mark it with the

 To declare an explicit supertype, place the type after a colon in the class header:

 If the derived class has a primary constructor, the base class can (and must) be initialized in that primary constructor according to its parameters.

 If the derived class has no primary constructor, then each secondary constructor has to initialize the base type using the

 super keyword or it has to delegate to another constructor which does.
 Note that in this case different secondary constructors can call different constructors of the base type:

 Kotlin requires explicit modifiers for overridable members and overrides:

 override modifier is required for

 Circle.draw().
-If it were missing, the compiler would complain.
+If it's missing, the compiler will complain.
 If there is no

 open modifier on a function, like

 Shape.fill(), declaring a method with the same signature in a subclass is not allowed, either with

 override or without it.
 The

 open modifier has no effect when added to members of a final class – a class without an

 A member marked

 override is itself open, so it may be overridden in subclasses.
 If you want to prohibit re-overriding, use